-Prior transaction of the sponsor
+Prior transactions of the sponsor

-We have performance information for three previous transactions from Alba Leasing that we rated: Alba 8, 9 and 10.
+We have performance information for four previous transactions from Alba Leasing that we rated: Alba 8, 9, 10 and 11.

-Cumulative defaults in Alba 8 totaled 2.96% of the original balance, as of April 2020, which reflects a Ba2 pool quality since the closing date.
+Cumulative defaults in Alba 8 totaled 3.04% of the original balance, as of April 2021, which reflects a Ba1 pool quality since the closing date.
 The performance of Alba 8 has been in line with our original expectations and also comparable to other Italian leasing transactions.
-The performance of the Alba 9 and Alba 10 are less relevant due to the short time from closing which is approximately two and one years, respectively.
+Cumulative defaults in Alba 9 and Alba 10 totaled 3.65% and 2.58%, respectively of the original balance, as of September 2021 and July 2021, respectively which reflects a Ba2 pool quality since the closing date.
+The performance of the Alba 11 is less relevant due to the short time from closing which is approximately one year.